lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 │     │   └─ Many algorithms? → Large-Scale Interleaving (4.5)                │
 │     └─ Other → Continue to step 2                                           │
 │                                                                             │
 │  2.
+Is your primary metric sparse or delayed?                               │ │     ├─ Yes (>90% zeros or >7 day delay) → Surrogate-based VR (2.8, 40-70%)  │
+│     └─ No  → Continue to step 3                                             │
+│                                                                             │
+│  3.
 Do you have pre-experiment data?                                        │
 │     ├─ Yes → Start with CUPED/CUPAC (20-60% MDE↓)                           │
 │     │   └─ Also have in-experiment control? → Pre+In Combined (2.7)         │
 │     └─ No  → Consider stratification (10-30% MDE↓)                          │
 │                                                                             │
-│  3.
+│  4.
 Is there interference between units?                                    │
 │     ├─ Yes → Consider:                                                      │
 │     │        ├─ Budget-split (ad marketplaces, 5.1)                         │
 │     │        ├─ Switchback (time-based interference, 4.1)                   │